 Options For A Liner Repair Or Replacement

-- Stainless Steel: A heavy gauge 316ti stainless steel pipe that is designed to be 100% gas tight and impervious to heat, moisture, and acids found in exhaust byproducts.
+- Stainless Steel: A heavy gauge 316ti stainless steel pipe that is designed to be 100% gas-tight and impervious to heat, moisture, and acids found in exhaust byproducts.
 This liner can be used in all fireplace and heating flue applications.
 There is a lifetime warranty with all stainless steel liner installs.

 - Aluminum: A 2-ply 3003 aluminum pipe that is designed to vent the byproducts of gas heating appliances.
-This is an excellent and cost effective option to vent standard efficiency furnaces and water heaters.
-There is a 25 year warranty with all aluminum liner installs.
+This is an excellent and cost-effective option to vent standard-efficiency furnaces and water heaters.
+There is a 25-year warranty with all-aluminum liner installs.

-Schedule A Chimney Liner Service Today
+Schedule Chimney Liner Repair Today

-At Capital Chimney Corp, we are the reliable choice for chimney liner installation, repair, or replacement in the Chicago metro area.
+At Capital Chimney Corp, we are the reliable choice for chimney flue liner installation, repair, or replacement in the Chicago metro area.
 Don’t hesitate to call us today for an inspection appointment with a certified professional.